Kabaddi (2021 film)

 Kabaddi is a 2021 Sri Lankan sports action film directed by Harsha Udakanda and produced by Nishantha Jayawardena for HU Films and Hiruna Creations.
-It stars Amila Karunanayake and Senali Fonseka in lead roles along with Sriyantha Mendis, Darshan Dharmaraj and Nilmini Kottegoda in supportive roles.
+It stars Amila Karunanayake and Senali Fonseka in lead roles along with Sriyantha Mendis, Darshan Dharmaraj, and Nilmini Kottegoda in supporting roles.

 The film had its premiere on 16 April 2021.
-The film is a remake of 2003 Indian Telugu language film Okkadu (2003).
+The film is a remake of 2003 Indian Telugu language film Okkadu.

 Cast

 Soundtrack

 The film consists of three songs.
+The song "Yamu Piyamba" is based on "Sha La La" from Ghilli (2004).